icomefromthenet/mysqlfastintervallookup/README.md

 =====================================

 The Relation Interval Tree is an adaption of and Interval Tree structure into a relational context.
+The algorithm was outlined out in a paper called [Managing Intervals Efficiently in Object-Relational Databases](http://www.dbs.ifi.lmu.de/Publikationen/Papers/VLDB2000.pdf).

-I have implement a simple version with fixed height tree.
+I have implement their fixed height tree to speed up my intersection queries.

 The table `timeslot_slots_tree` tree has been modifed to support the RITree.
 It is based on the original `timeslot_slots` table.